guyonmatteau/python-solidity/challenges/evm/README.md

 ## Potential improvements

 The Fibonacci problem is quite an interesting computer science problem, both in scripted and more machine code languages.
-On [codegolf.exchange](https://codegolf.stackexchange.com/questions/247835/previous-fibonacci-number), interesting solutions are mentioned for many languages.
+On [codegolf.exchange](https://codegolf.stackexchange.com/questions/247835/previous-fibonacci-number), interesting solutions are mentioned for many languages, of lengths half the length of the provided solution here.

 If we reflect on the provided solution of this document, one can identify a few potential improvements.
 First changing the algorithm by investigating a while loop.
 A for loop is essentially a while loop and one would need to keep track of one variable less.
 Computing the start variable would require extra opcodes though.

 From a gas point of view, there are additional aspects to consider when optimizing.
 Currently the solution has $n - i$ unconditional jumps, and one conditional jump.
 Now when refactoring to a while loop there are multiple ways of implementing this, which would possibly result in $n$ conditional **and** $n$ unconditional loops, resulting in more opcodes to be executed and thus more gas consumed.